thewca/wca-documents/documents/WCA Bylaws.md

 ### 2.1 Eligibility for Membership
 Application for membership, as defined in Section 5056 of the California Nonprofit Public Benefit Corporation Law, as amended (the “Nonprofit Corporation Law”), shall be open to any person.
 Membership is granted after completion and receipt of a membership application and annual dues.
 All memberships shall be granted upon a recommendation of a member and a majority vote of the board, or a majority vote of members at a properly announced meeting.
 Membership is non-transferrable.

+### 2.2 Types of Membership
+The WCA shall offer the following type of memberships to its organization:
+  1. Regional Organizations;
+  2. Associate Regional Organizations;
+  3. Individual voting members;
+  4. Individual non-voting members.
+The Board reserves the right to establish or remove membership categories.

+### 2.3 Regional Organization Membership
+Regional Organization membership is available for registered entities who act to organize WCA activities within their specified regions.
+Applications for this type of membership are to be made in writing to the Board of Directors provided the entity meets the following requirements:
+  1. The Regional Organization has a name, address and contact details;
+  2. The Regional Organization has a website and a logo;
+  3. The Regional Organization provides a current copy of its Bylaws to the WCA;
+  4. The Regional Organization is registered as a legal entity in the area in which it operates;
+  5. The Regional Organization provides a description of their organizational structure;
+  6. The Regional Organization provides a clear description of the area they cover along with a report on past activities proving they act as the entity which organises WCA activities within their region.
+This membership is active from the moment they are acknowledged by the Board of Directors as meeting the requirements for this category and continues until this membership is revoked either through resignation or termination.
+This category of members do not have the right to vote in matters of the WCA and any elections.

+### 2.4 Associate Regional Organization Membership
+Associate Regional Organization membership is available for groups who act to organize WCA activities within their specified regions but however, are not currently a registered entity within the region which they operate.
+Applications for this type of membership are to be made in writing to the Board of Directors provided the entity meets the following requirements:
+  1. The Regional Organization has a name, address and contact details;
+  2. The Regional Organization has a website and a logo;
+  3. The Regional Organization provides a current copy of its Bylaws to the WCA;
+  5. The Regional Organization provides a description of their organizational structure;
+  6. The Regional Organization provides a clear description of the area they cover along with a report on past activities proving they act as the entity which organises WCA activities within their region.
+This membership is active from the moment they are acknowledged by the Board of Directors as meeting the requirements for this category and continues until this membership is revoked either through resignation or termination or after two years from the date in which their membership is active.
+This category of members do not have the right to vote in matters of the WCA and any elections.

+### 2.5 Individual Voting Members
+Any individual who is currently a Full Delegate, Committee/Team Leader, Committee/Team Senior Member, Director or Officer is automatically considered an individual voting member of the WCA.
+This membership is active from the moment an individual is promoted to one of the above positions and continues until this membership is revoked either through resignation or termination (see 2.6 and 2.8).
+This category of members have the right to place a maximum of one vote in matters of the WCA and any elections.

+### 2.6 Individual Non-voting Members
+Any individual who has competed at a past WCA Competition and has an attributed personal WCA ID is automatically considered an individual non-voting member of the WCA.
+This membership type is active from the moment an individual starts their first official attempt at their first WCA competition and continues until this membership is revoked either through resignation or termination (see 2.6 and 2.8).
+This category of members does not have the right to vote in matters of the WCA and any elections.

-### 2.2	Annual Dues
+### 2.7 Annual Dues
-The amount required for annual dues shall be $0 each year, unless changed by a majority vote of the members at a properly announced meeting.
+The amount required for annual dues shall be $0 each year for all membership types, unless changed by a majority vote of the members at a properly announced meeting.
 Continued membership is contingent upon being up-to-date on membership dues.

-### 2.3	Rights of Members
+### 2.8 Rights of Members
-Each member shall be eligible to appoint in writing one voting representative to cast the member’s vote in WCA elections.
+Each voting member shall be eligible to appoint in writing one voting representative to cast the member’s vote in WCA elections.

-### 2.4	Resignation and Termination
+### 2.9 Resignation and Termination
 Any member may resign by filing a written resignation with the secretary.
 Resignation shall not relieve a member of unpaid dues, or other charges previously accrued.
 A member can have their membership terminated by a majority vote of the membership.

-### 2.5	Non-voting Membership
-The board shall have the authority to establish and define non-voting categories of membership.

-### 2.6	Annual Meetings
+### 2.10 Annual Meetings
 An annual meeting of the members shall take place in the month of October, the specific date, time, and location of which will be designated by the chair.
-At the annual meeting the members shall elect directors and officers, receive reports on the activities of the association, and determine the direction of the association for the coming year.
+The annual meeting shall run according to the following agenda which must be circulated to the members not less than 2 weeks prior to the meeting:
+  1. Opening of the meeting;
+  2. Roll call;
+  3. Adoption of the agenda;
+  4. Approval of the minutes of the previous general meeting;
+  5. Activity reports;
+  6. Financial report;
+  7. Items brought forward to the meeting by members;
+  8. Date and place of the next meeting.

-### 2.7	Special Meetings
+### 2.11	Special Meetings
 Special meetings may be called by the Chair, the Vice-Chair, or a simple majority of the Board of Directors.
 A petition signed by five percent of voting members may also call a special meeting.

-### 2.8	Notice of Meetings
+### 2.12 Notice of Meetings
 Printed notice of each meeting shall be given to each voting member, by mail or electronic correspondence, not less than two weeks prior to the meeting.

-### 2.9	Quorum
+### 2.13 Quorum
-The members present at any properly announced meeting shall constitute a quorum if they are at least 1/3 of the total number of members.
+The members present at any properly announced meeting shall constitute a quorum if they are at least 1/3 of the total number of voting members.

-### 2.10 Voting
+### 2.14 Voting
 All issues to be voted on shall be decided by a simple majority of those present at the meeting in which the vote takes place.

 <div class="page-break"></div>